MRC iCASE Partnership - Student Project:

-Geoff Higgins is an Associate Professor in the Oxford Institute for Radiation Oncology, having held a Cancer Research UK Clinician Scientist award since 2011.
+Geoff Higgins is an Associate Professor for Radiation Oncology, having held a Cancer Research UK Clinician Scientist award since 2011.

 Geoff obtained degrees in pharmacology (1997) and medicine (2000) from Edinburgh University and undertook specialist training in Clinical Oncology at the Edinburgh Cancer Centre.
 He subsequently moved to Oxford and was awarded a Royal College of Radiologists/CRUK Clinical Research Fellowship leading to the award of a DPhil in 2010.
 Geoff subsequently obtained his Clinician Scientist and Advanced Clinician Scientist Fellowships from Cancer Research UK.

 Gonzalo Rodriguez-Berriguete, Postdoctoral Researcher